audreyfeldroy/complexity/docs/tutorial.rst

 * CSS will be minified and concatenated.
 * SCSS and/or LESS will compiled to CSS, then minified and concatenated.
-* JS will minified, concatenated, and obfuscated.
+* JS will be minified, concatenated, and obfuscated.

 Development is happening at a rapid pace, so stay tuned.
 To keep updated, watch and star https://github.com/audreyr/complexity on GitHub.